hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ### Factors

 We briefly introduced factors in the last lesson, but it only becomes more intuitive once you've had a chance to work with them.
 Remember that when we created our factor, we took the set of unique elements in the expression vector were obtained, ordered alphabetically, and integer value-label pairs were created (i.e high=1, low=2, medium=3).
+To view the integer assignments under the hood you can use `str`:

+	str(expression)

+	Factor w/ 3 levels "high","low","medium": 2 1 3 1 2 3 1

-The unique elements are referred to as "factor levels", and we can use the function `levels()` to idenitfy the different categories for a factor:
+The unique elements are referred to as "factor levels", and we can use the function `levels()` to idenitfy the different categories/levels for a factor:

 	levels(expression)